Selling WP101: From solopreneur to team player

 I couldn’t quite pinpoint what was wrong, but I knew something had to change.

-After countless late-night conversations with my incredibly supportive (and patient) wife, Kay, and weekly sessions with my wonderfully insightful therapist, I came to the realization that I’d become disconnected from my work.
+After countless late-night conversations with my incredibly supportive (and patient) wife, Kay, and weekly sessions with my wonderful therapist, I came to the realization that I’d become disconnected from my passion.
 The business I’d built was no longer meaningful, rewarding, or fulfilling.

-I’d spent 14 years building a reputation for creating excellent video tutorials, but it was clear that I needed a change.
+I’d spent 14 years building a reputation for creating excellent video tutorials.

 The offer was fair, and the salary was okay.
 But the job description was not enticing.
-They just wanted me to make video tutorials.
+Naturally, they wanted me to make video tutorials.
 All day.
 Every day.

-I asked if there was an opportunity to expand the role beyond simply creating tutorial videos, but rather than discussing options, they abruptly rescinded their offer.
+When I asked if there was an opportunity to expand the role beyond simply creating tutorial videos, they abruptly rescinded their offer.

-In October this past year, my friend, Chris Lema, invited me to take a personality assessment.
+In October of 2022, my friend, Chris Lema, invited me to take a personality assessment.
 At first, I was skeptical.
-After all, I’d taken plenty of personality profiles over the years, and they all left me feeling the same way: a few interesting insights, but ultimately not much I could put to use in my day-to-day life.
+I’ve taken plenty of personality profiles over the years, and they all left me feeling the same way: a few interesting insights, but ultimately not much I could use in my day-to-day life.

-But over the past decade, I’ve learned to trust my friend, Chris.
-And when he suggests something, it’s always necessary, relevant, and highly applicable.
+But over the ten years I’ve known Chris, I’ve learned that when he suggests something, it’s always necessary, relevant, and highly applicable.

-Chris explained that the Motivation Code assessment wasn’t just another personality profile.
-Instead, MCode helps you understand what motivates you… what causes you to get out of bed each morning, what inspires you to give your all.
-And once you know what intrinsically motivates you, you’ll also know how to engage the people around you and do work that causes you to come alive… work that truly matters.
+Chris explained that the Motivation Code assessment was quite different than other personality assessments.
+MCode reveals what motivates you… what causes you to get out of bed every morning, what inspires you to give your all.
+And once you know what intrinsically motivates you, you can tap into those motivations anytime to do work that causes you to come alive… work that truly matters.

 So, I went to MotivationCode.com and took the assessment.

-It was unlike any other personality profile I’d taken before.
+Chris was right.
+It was unlike any personality profile I’d taken before.

-First, it began by asking me to identify a few achievement stories from my life: moments when I performed at my best, and—more importantly—felt most satisfied and deeply fulfilled.
+First, it began by asking me to recall a few key stories from my life: moments when I performed at my best, and—most importantly—felt deeply satisfied and fulfilled.

 Then, the assessment asked a series of questions about each story.
 When I finished about an hour later, I received my report, with a ranked list of 32 different motivations.
 And… whoa.
 It was the most accurate assessment I’ve ever seen.

-Instantly, reflected in my top five motivations, I realized why I felt so unfulfilled in my work.
+Instantly, I realized why I felt so unfulfilled in my work.

 And as I read the detailed descriptions of each motivation, I felt truly seen, perhaps for the first time in my life.

 It’s never been about the money for me.
-Every day, people all around the world purchase my training videos.
-But that’s not enough.
-I also need to know that those videos are impacting their lives for the better.
+Every day, people all around the world purchased access to my training videos.
+But I also needed to see how those videos were impacting lives for the better.

-Perhaps no other moment better illustrates this than when my friend, Mary Job, sent me these photos and shared how she was using the WordPress 101 videos to teach a classroom of young women in Nigeria how to use WordPress so they could return to their villages to build their own companies, and achieve financial freedom for themselves and their families.
+Perhaps no other moment better illustrates this than when my friend, Mary Job, sent me these two photos.
+She showed the WordPress 101 videos to a classroom of young women in Nigeria to teach them how to use WordPress so they could build their own companies and achieve financial freedom for themselves and their families.

-It’s humbling to realize that something as seemingly insignificant as a series of WordPress tutorial videos can positively impact someone’s life half a world away.
+It was so humbling to realize that something as seemingly insignificant as a series of WordPress tutorial videos could positively impact someone’s life half a world away.
 That moment brought tears to my eyes.

-And yet, those moments were incredibly few and far between.
-I can count them on one hand.
-And without that critical feedback, I was left to wonder what impact my work had on people’s lives.
-My work had become detached from my WHY.
+And yet, those moments were too few and far between.
+After 14 years, I could count them on one hand.
+And without that crucial feedback, I was left to wonder if my work had any impact whatsoever on people’s lives.

 And that’s why WP101 was no longer satisfying.

-Without the feedback from my audience, I had no way of knowing if the work I was doing was worthwhile.
+Without feedback from my customers, I had no way of knowing whether the work I was doing was worthwhile.
 Did my efforts actually influence anyone’s thinking or their actions?
-Did it make their lives better?
+Did it make their lives any better?

-Seeing my core motivations reflected like this helped me clearly see why I felt detached and unfulfilled in my work.
+Seeing my deepest motivations like this helped me instantly see why I felt detached and unfulfilled in my work.

 Sure, teaching WordPress enabled me to make sense of a complicated topic and then communicate it to others via tutorial videos.
 But without the ability to directly see the impact on people’s lives, it had become a tedious exercise rather than a richly rewarding and worthwhile endeavor.